Thee Beginning of the End:

 There was no question as to who had to win.

-The body saw this too–eavesdropped in its own heavy-lidded way on the ruminations of the critical faculty.
+The body saw this too–eavesdropped in its own heavy-lidded way on the dangerous ruminations of the newly critical faculty.

 Long ago it had planted its agents in the brain–in those physical structures that formed the foundation stones of the neocortex itself.
-This was one way of keeping track of the ambitious junior partner, for long ago body ruefully recognized that the usually tractable “reason” could sometimes fall in love with itself and attempt to “defy the selfish genes of our birth, and if necessary, the selfish memes of our indoctrination” (Dawkins, 1976).
+This was one way of keeping track of the ambitious Junior Partner, for long ago body ruefully recognized that the usually tractable “reason” could sometimes fall in love with itself.
+Could sometimes attempt to “defy the selfish genes of our birth, and if necessary, the selfish memes of our indoctrination” (Dawkins, 1976).

 “We are built as gene machines and cultured as meme machines, but we have the power to turn against our creators.
 We, alone on earth, can rebel against the tyranny of the selfish replicators.”

-It went busily to work, embellishing the hunger-borne images of primary process thinking with the all the rhetoric and artifice at its disposal.
-It elaborated triumphant theological doctrines–guaranteeing an eternal afterlife of bodily enjoyment.
+Loyal Mind went busily to work, embellishing the hunger-borne images of primary process thinking with the all the rhetoric and artifice at its disposal.
+It elaborated triumphant theological doctrines–guaranteeing an eternal afterlife of Bodily enjoyment.
 It peopled the skies with the attachment figures, shadows and gigantic actors called devils, angels and gods.
-It undergirded the universe’s processes with an imaginary structure of divinely instituted law.
 And it obscured the vision of mortal annihilation by blinding itself with the swirling smoke rising from the laburnums of myriad faiths.

-The governing secrets of the animal kingdom were projected into the skies where they appeared as great chains of being, celestial seats of judgment, threats of divine displeasure: final floods or conflagrations should the great truths be violated.
+The governing secrets of the animal kingdom were projected into the skies where they appeared as great chains of being, celestial seats of judgment, threats of divine displeasure: Floods or fiery punishments should the great truths be violated.

-The rituals of the swamp were transplanted into the Milky Way, and the animal vocabulary of submissive display became the prostrate prayer, the beautiful oratorio or hymn, the inaugural address and the genuflection.
+The ancient rituals of the swamp were transplanted the Milky Way, and the animal vocabulary of submissive display became the prostrate prayer, the beautiful oratorio or hymn, the inaugural address and the genuflection.

 As such, cultures were ultimately held in thrall by atavistic commandments and processes; mimicking a kind of shoaling behavior or other defensive maneuver.